 While these measurements in themselves to not provide absolute information on storage, they can be used to index changes in storage conditions and, in combination with other satellite or in situ data, can be used to estimate and monitor surface water in storage. )

-Proposed CEOS action for E.8: CEOS to support the onging activities to develop monitoring system of the surface water in storage.
+Proposed CEOS action for E.8: CEOS to participate in GEO activities to define a global framework for surface water monitoring.

 Terms for action: Near-term 2018-2020